Your source for all things Josh Litton

 “And who is that?” said Zeus.

-Many rocks tumbled around me, so I thought I would be crushed.
+So many rocks were tumbling around me that I thought I would be crushed.

 “Oh,” he said, “I recognize you now.”